tiagocarbone/tiagocarbone/README.md

 ## Hi everyone!
 I´m Tiago and I´m in carrer transition
 -I am always studying to become a better developer <br>
--Actually my hobbies are go the gym and watch my favoritebsoccer team play at Maracanã Stadium
+-Actually my hobbies are go the gym and watch my favorite soccer team play at Maracanã Stadium